jdkandersson/flake8-docstrings-complete/README.md

-This linting rule is triggered by a function/ method that raises one or more exceptions and a docstring that describes one or more exceptions where on or more of the described exceptions are not raised by the function.
-For example:
+This linting rule is triggered by a function/ method that raises one or more exceptions and a docstring that describes one or more exceptions where on or more of the described exceptions are not raised by the function/ method.
+For
+example:

 ```Python
 def foo():